bbc/audio-orchestration/packages/template/Readme.md

 ### Important places

-When you build (`npm run build`) the template, a `dist/` folder including all assets needed to publish the experience, including JavaScript and CSS bundles and a copy of all audio files and images, is created.
+When you build the template (i.e. with `npm run build`), a `dist/` folder including all assets needed to publish the experience, including JavaScript and CSS bundles and a copy of all audio files and images, is created.

 The template is a React application instantiated in the `<script>` tag in `index.html`, which calls the `initOrchestrationTemplate` function defined in [index.js](./src/index.js) with the target DOM element and the experience configuration object.
 Available configuration keys are defined in [config.js](./src/config.js).

-The React app's root component is in [App.jsx](./src/App.jsx), this imports all the available _pages_.
+The React app's root component is in [App.jsx](./src/App.jsx); this imports all the available _pages_.
 Each page is a React component (in [pages/](./src/pages)).

 Application state is managed using _Redux_ and _Redux-Saga_.
-The _sagas_ ([sagas.js](./src/sagas.js)) define the flow through different application states (such as navigating between pages, waiting for a connection, validating user input).
+The _sagas_ ([sagas.js](./src/sagas.js)) define the flow through different application states (such as navigating between pages, waiting for a connection, and validating user input).
 The _reducer_ ([template/reducer.js](./src/template/reducer.js)) receives _actions_ dispatched by React components or the sagas to update the application state.

 The orchestration client instance is created in [template/orchestration.js](./src/template/orchestration.js), where we also register event handlers that can update the application state by dispatching actions.
 Note that there is a similar file, ([template/calibrationOrchestration.js](./src/template/calibrationOrchestration.js), which manages a second orchestration session for use with calibration mode.

 All user interface components are defined with (at least) a `.jsx` (React component) file and an `.scss` (style) file in [components/](./src/components).
-For the most recently written components we prefer using React Redux hooks (`useSelector`) in the component itself to access the state; however some components still use `mapStateToProps` functions defined in a `Connected<Component>.jsx` instead.
+For the most recently written components we prefer using React Redux hooks (`useSelector`) in the component itself to access the state; however, some components still use `mapStateToProps` functions defined in a `Connected<Component>.jsx` instead.
 When adding a new component, take care to also import the `.scss` file in `index.js`.

 ## Licence and contributions

 > @bbc/audio-orchestration-template
-> Copyright (C) 2021 BBC R&D
+> Copyright (C) 2022 BBC R&D

 See the [LICENSE](./LICENSE) file for terms applicable to this package, and the top-level [Readme](../../Readme.md) file for further information.